mahimahi-cmd/gostat/README.md

 # gostat
-gostat can show vmstat Gragh on browser for Chartjs. buff, free and cpu id view gragh from 10 minutes ago to now.
+gostat can show vmstat Gragh on browser for Chartjs.
+buff, free and cpu id view gragh from 10 minutes ago to now.
+update interval is 1 minutes.

 # Run
 ./gostat